gregkurka/playwright-openai-gregkurka/README.md

-# qa-wolf-3
+# Playwright and Open AI

 ### What is this?

-This project is my submission for the QA Wolf take-home assessment for the QA Engineer role.
-It includes a frontend and backend setup, along with scripts to streamline development.
+This project is was originally made for a project submission for a QA Engineer job, and evolved into a full fledged project.

+The front end takes a URL from the user, fetches the HTML from that URL, sends the HTML to the OPEN AI API.
+The open AI API sends back playwright code for the user to run automated tests on that website.

 ### How to initialize project